Drawing on the past to pave the way for the futurePosted on by

 Decennial Day will take place on Monday, April 12, 2021 and registration is free.
 For more information on the agenda and the speakers for Decennial Day, visit: Decennial Day at SHEA Spring 2021

-Denise Cardo, MD
+Denise Cardo, MD,

-Director CDC’s Division of Healthcare Quality Promotion
+Former Director of CDC’s Division of Healthcare Quality Promotion

 In 1970, the Centers for Disease Control and Prevention (CDC) hosted the International Conference on Nosocomial Infections.
 Later, CDC and partners decided that an international meeting every decade—the Decennial—would be a great way to help the field learn from the past and outline the future for greater impact to prevent infections and save lives.
 This historic conference has become the premier event to reflect on successes in infection prevention and inform priority areas that impact the future of healthcare quality, combating antibiotic resistance (AR), and patient safety.

 The Sixth Decennial will take place in March 2020—the overall conference theme is addressing AR in healthcare as a global strategy.
 I have attended the Decennial since 1990, and each one has provided me with more insight and information on what is needed and can be achieved to improve patient safety through the elimination of healthcare-associated infections (HAIs).

 The Sixth Decennial has three narrative themes integrated throughout the program.
 These themes outline proven strategies for continued progress in eliminating HAIs and combating AR in healthcare.

 The themes are:

 - Data for Action: Improvements in use of surveillance, epidemiologic, clinical, and laboratory data critical for closing knowledge gaps and implementing effective strategies for safe care.